 In the weeks prior to each of these events, you can feel the energy and excitement building.
 But this year, as we began preparing, the COVID-19 pandemic took hold, and it became increasingly clear that our late-April Intensive would have to be conducted virtually rather than in person.

 At that point, we were only just learning about Zoom—a virtual meeting platform that has now become a ubiquitous and integral part of everyday life for many of us—so that we could hold our school’s weekly group meetings online.
-Once the realization set in that the Intensive would also need to be virtual, we immersed ourselves in tutorials, tests, and practice sessions in an effort to create an online experience as powerful as the in-person Intensives we were used to.
+Once we realized that the Intensive would also need to be virtual, we immersed ourselves in tutorials, tests, and practice sessions in an effort to create an online experience as powerful as the in-person Intensives we were used to.

 As soon as the Intensive began, any misgivings we might have had about the shortcomings of meeting online were replaced by sheer astonishment at the level of connectedness and intimacy possible when one is completely present in the interactions happening “on screen.”
 It was about as different from a typical Zoom business meeting as a spiritual retreat at a retreat center is from a corporate meeting in a boardroom.
 What was quickly learned is that it is not the place we meet that matters, but how we are with one another, no matter “where” we meet.